-I don’t know why I didn’t share this painting earlier .Doubt?
+I don’t know why I didn’t share Chihuahua Legs earlier .Doubt?
 Procrastination?
 It’s already been seen in public.
 Is it done?
 I don’t know.
 I think so.
 Mostly.
 Ok, so while I was editing I added just a smidge more paint.
+A new old painting.

 After the Fact